ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/tmp/README.md

 This directory houses all operating system's (OS) temporary files and directory.
 On many OSes design, this directory gets cleared and cleaned on boot up.

-On some UNIX-like OSes like Red Hat Linux and Fedora, this directory is replaced as `/usr/tmp` directory linked to `/var/tmp` directory instead.
-In short, if `/tmp` is unavailable, look for those 2 directories.

 Programs **SHOULD NOT** assume any file and directory here and **SHOULD** always practice safe-querying before use.